What luck! I'm so grateful you found your way here.

 I see a need for people to be welcomed, seen and heard as they make sense of their worlds.
-As you meet the fierce challenges of human living, you need a trained guide, then, you move forward, with clear seeing.
-This sort of presence is both simple and rare, and you’ll get that in spades in your sessions.
+As you meet the every day challenges of human living, you need a experienced guide.
+Especially in these distressed times; we need training on how to stay steady.
+Then, we hope, you move forward, with clear seeing.
+This sort of attentive presence is both simple and rare, and it’s my intention to offer that to you in our work together.

 Frequently Asked Questions